luxint/termbox/README.md

 To use this module you need the termbox dynamic library from https://github.com/nsf/termbox.
 On a mac you can do brew install termbox, on my system it then is at:
  /usr/local/Cellar/termbox/1.1.2/lib/libtermbox.dylib.
 On Linux use apt-get or other package manager.
-On Windows ..?
 For linux the libtermbox.so file is searched for in /usr/lib/termbox/, /usr/local/lib/termbox/, or /usr/pkg/lib/termbox/ , if not there change the directory in termbox.lsp.